rafaeltmbr/clock/src/components/label-input/README.md

 ## Folder organization
 <pre>
 \-- <b>label-input</b>           - Folder containing the whole label-input module.
-    \-- <b>build</b>      - Folder containing the standalone generated code to run this component individually.
+    \-- <b>build</b>             - Folder containing the generated code to run this component standalone.
-    \-- <b>dev</b>        - Folder containing the standalone source code to run this component individually.
+    \-- <b>dev</b>               - Folder containing the source code to run this component standalone.
-    \-- <b>screenshot</b> - Folder containing the screenshots used as a reference to the GUI.
+    \-- <b>screenshot</b>        - Folder containing the screenshots used as a reference to build the GUI.
     \-- <b>test</b>              - Folder containing the test file used to validate the LabelInput JavaScript class.
     |-- label-input.html  - HTML code that is generated once the component is instantiated.
     |-- label-input.js    - JavaScript class with methods and events.
     |-- label-input.sass  - Style file in Sass format.